Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 The cervix will be softer, almost comparable to the softness of your lips; it will be high, i.e. located deeper in the vaginal canal; it will be open, so that the cervical os can allow sperm to enter; and it will be wet, meaning that it is releasing protective secretions to protect the local environment from the relatively acidic sperm.

 As you approach menstruation, the cervix will feel harder to the touch, something like the cartilage of your ear or the tip of your nose, and will also drop lower.
-The cervical os will become smaller, and the cervix generally produces less discharge during this time (in your luteal phase) when compared to ovulation.
+The cervical os will become smaller, and generally produces less discharge during this time (in your luteal phase) when compared to ovulation.

 Another really interesting fact about the cervix?
 Not only does it change its position or “height,” but it may also change its angle in relation to the vaginal canal.
 This means that, if you imagine the cervix as a donut, the hole of the donut may rotate to point upwards, downwards, or even out to the side.